elandsma/ThisIsTheGwei/README.md

 - Postman Test File?
 - Licensing
 - refactor /average to show fromTime as Lowest db entry
+- 2 config files, or, place dev-defined variables in server.js file

 # This Is The Gwei